 - We expect the majority of end user search needs to be met by the new National Discovery Service

 - The specification for this service requires functionality to meet the needs of infrequent (‘novice’) searchers and more advanced searchers

 - The most valued HDAS search features have been included in the specification

-- HEE recognises that some end users will need to search the native interfaces.
+- HEE recognises that some end users will need to search the database supplier interfaces.
 We will ensure that database suppliers offer appropriate training resources for NHS staff.

 What do we know about non-librarian expert searching?

 - When we looked at the most frequent users of HDAS, the vast majority were library staff

 - With librarians providing expert evidence search services for the NHS, this is to be expected

 - We also know from the end-user research we carried out in 2019 that many members of the workforce are searching on other platforms

 - About 10% of HDAS users are from other staff groups including pharmacists, research practitioners and quality improvement teams

 - Non-librarian expert searchers will need support to transition to other interfaces and move their saved searches

 What kind of training will be provided for librarians and other expert searchers?

-- During the pilot phase, we will work with native interface providers and librarians to develop a training programme
+- During the pilot phase, we will work with database supplier interface providers and librarians to develop a training programme

 - This will likely take the form of a range of librarian-mediated training supported by a range of “how to” videos and guides from suppliers

 - We will update national e-learning and co-ordinate train-the-trainer resources

 Why do we need a new National Discovery Service?>